zulip/zulip/docs/subsystems/auth.md

-# Google & GitHub authentication with OAuth 2
+# Authentication in the development environment

+This page documents special notes that are useful for configuring Zulip's various authentication methods for testing in a development environment.

+## Testing OAuth in development

 Among the many [authentication methods](../production/authentication-methods.html) we support, a server can be configured to allow users to sign in with their Google accounts or GitHub accounts, using the OAuth protocol.

-## Testing OAuth in development

 Because these authentication methods involve an interaction between Zulip, an external service, and the user's browser, and particularly